hadley/adv-r/Functions.md

 When R evaluates the assignment `second(x) <- 5`, it notices that the left hand side of the `<-` is not a simple name, so it looks for a function named `second<-` to do the replacement.

-I say they "act" like they modifying their arguments in place, because they actually create a modified copy.
+I say they "act" like they modify their arguments in place, because they actually create a modified copy.
 We can see that by using `pryr::address()` to find the memory address of the underlying object.

 ```R
 library(pryr)